.JSON JavaScript Object Notation

 JavaScript Object Notation

-JSON stores structured data as UTF-8 text using six value types: strings, numbers, booleans, null, objects, and arrays.
-Standardized as ECMA-404 and RFC 8259, JSON is the dominant data interchange format for web APIs, configuration files, and NoSQL databases.
+JSON (JavaScript Object Notation) stores structured data as UTF-8 text using six value types: strings, numbers, booleans, null, objects, and arrays.
+Independently standardized as both RFC 8259 (IETF) and ECMA-404 (Ecma International), it is the dominant data interchange format for web APIs, configuration files, and document databases.

 File structure